neontribe/my-best-life/content/services/leap-confronting-conflict-improving-prospects.md

   and schools.
 You can also refer yourself onto the course.
 Please get in contact with the team to find out more, or use the referral form. "
 format: Meeting a group of people
-quotation: Leap’s training has made me more aware of my own actions.
-I am more considerate of others, and I am softer as a person.
+reviews: [{comment: "Leap’s training has made me more aware of my own actions.
+I am more considerate of others, and I am softer as a person."}]
 contactExplanation: "By referral.
 Get in touch with the Improving prospects team to ask more.
 You can ask for Sherée Prospere, Chloe Thorogood or Aaliyah Glasgow. "